APIOps/community-resources/README.md

 <a name="activities"/>
 ## Activities and streaming

 Community arranges meetups in various locations.
+Default period for having meetups is once a month, but local group can deviate from this if needed.
 Meetup presentations are broadcasted to Youtube and also saved for later use.
 [Instructions how to do Youtube broadcasting](https://github.com/APIOps/community-resources/blob/master/streaming.md) can be found from separate page.

 Presentations can discuss for example